-FIGURE 11.
-Smooth part (part 11) \widehat{SE} objective function.
+Figure 12: Smooth part (part 11) \widehat{SE} objective function.

-6.1.4.
-Smooth arm part (part 11).
-The \widehat{SE} objective function for the smooth arm part is depicted in Figure 11.
+6.1.4 Smooth arm part (part 11)

+The $S\bar{E}$ objective function for the smooth arm part is depicted in Figure 12.
 Part 11 is described by 1676 facets corresponding to a smooth arm part of the candelabrum.
 MMLS is able to compute the global optima with objective function value of 0 and two local optima with objective function value of 11.88 for $(\alpha, \beta) = (109.95, 180)$ and $(\alpha, \beta) = (109.95, 0)$.
 The remaining fifteen local optima led to an objective function value of approximately 60 corresponding to points with $\beta = 90$.
 These numerical results were attained after 6850 objective function evaluations.

-6.2.
-Obtaining the optimal sequencing.
-Figure 12 depicts the candelabrum parts number and their connections (the part numbers are in accordance with Figure 7).
+6.2 Obtaining the optimal sequencing

+Figure 13 depicts the candelabrum parts number and their connections (the part numbers are given in Figure 8).
 As already stated, the parts numbers correspond to the order they are found in the STL file, without any other meaning.
 The connections were detected by inspecting which facets are side-by-side with other parts or with the printing table.